mm-rezaei/ProcessHollowing1/README.md

 1. This tool only supports x86 (32-bit) PE types
 2. Windows APIs used in general method of Process Hollowing (+ Determine which ones are being used in the current method):

+	2.1.
 Used:
-		a.
+		2.1.1.
 CreateProcessW
-		b.
+		2.1.2.
 NtGetContextThread
-		c.
+		2.1.3.
 NtReadVirtualMemory
-		d.
+		2.1.4.
 NtResumeThread
-		e.
+		2.1.5.
 NtSetContextThread
-		f.
+		2.1.6.
 NtWriteVirtualMemory
-		g.
+		2.1.7.
 VirtualAllocEx

+	2.2.
 Not Used:
-		a.
+		2.2.1.
 VirtualProtectEx

 3. Provide support for all data directories
 4. The existence of the relocation directory is mandatory